WebAssembly/compact-import-section/proposals/compact-import-section/Overview.md

 ### Update the AST of modules

-It would be possible to manifest this change in the structure of a WebAssembly module like so:
+It would be possible to manifest these changes in the structure of a WebAssembly module like so:

 ```
 ;; Before